 What can I do if my loved one has a mental health crisis?

 Please note that NAMI does not operate a crisis hotline.
-If you or your loved one are in immediate danger, please call the Lifeline at 800-273-8255.
+If you or your loved one are in immediate danger, please call or text the 988 Suicide & Crisis Lifeline at 988.
 NAMI volunteers are not medical or mental health professionals, and we cannot offer medical or mental health advice.
 The material outlined below is informational and we hope that it provides guidance that results in help.

 Practical tips for what to do and how to react in a crisis: